wingovers/rescue-code-completion/index.md

-## When Xcode autocomplete abandons you
+## When code completion abandons you

 :heavy_multiplication_x:    **Quit Xcode.**